Monish1662002/learn/08_others/errors.md

-# types of error in python
+# Types of error in python
 ### Syntax of Python in TensorFlow - The Engineering Projects
 Errors in Python are typically three main types:
 * syntax errors,